President and CEO

 Ernie Rosenberg joined the American Cleaning Institute in November 1999.
 Ernie has been a senior environmental, health and safety manager both in government and the private sector since 1975, beginning as the chief of staff for EPA’s automotive emission control and fuel economy programs.
 He then became first chief of the new chemical (premanufacture) review program under the Toxic Substances Control Act and Acting Deputy Director of the Chemical Control Division.

-He was deeply involved in the passage of the 1990 Clean Air Amendments and worked on amendments to Superfund, RCRA and numerous federal and state regulations.
+He was deeply involved in the passage of the 1990 Clean Air Amendments and worked on amendments to Superfund, RCRA, the Energy Policy and Conservation Act and numerous federal and state regulations.

 Ernie has chaired, co-chaired or founded numerous industry coalitions and association committees and has authored or co-authored many articles for legal, business and technical journals; contributed to several books and is a frequent speaker on environmental issues.
-Most relevant to today’s session, he now chairs the International Product Policy Work Group of the U.S. Council for International Business.
+He served on the board of directors of the National Association of Manufacturers and as a director and Chair of the NAM’s Council of Manufacturing Associations.
+For several years has chaired the International Product Policy Work Group of the U.S. Council for International Business, representing US business to the Asia Pacific Economic Cooperation Chemicals dialogue, the International Conference on Chemicals Management under the UN’s Strategic Approach to International Chemicals Management.

-He serves on the boards of directors of the Canadian Consumer Specialty Products Association, the Environmental Law Institute and the Alliance for Chemical Awareness.
-In the past, he also was on the Corporate Council of Resources for the Future.
+He serves on the boards of directors of the Canadian Consumer Specialty Products Association, and has served on the boards of directors of the Environmental Law Institute and the Alliance for Chemical Awareness.

 Ernie has a J.D. degree from the New York University School of Law and an undergraduate degree from the University of Rochester.